-The Pennsylvania legislature enacted comprehensive transportation legislation in 2013 Act 89, which, among other things, made significant changes to the Commission's funding obligations under Act 44.
-For a discussion of such legislative changes under Act 89 and their impact on Act 44 and the Commission generally, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION."
+Pursuant to Act 89, the comprehensive transportation legislation recently enacted by the Pennsylvania legislature, the Commission's funding obligations under Act 44 have significantly changed.
+For a discussion of such legislative changes and their impact on Act 44 and the Commission generally, see APPENDIX A -"THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Enabling Acts."